rachuri-guna/qa-challenge-alert/README.md

-# 🚀 Smart Challenge Alert
+# 🚀 Smart Weekly Challenge Alert

 A fully automated tool that: